Skip to main content

 Melissa Hoelting

-Associate, Senior Design Research Lead — Hugo
+Associate, Assistant Director — Hugo

 To understand how designers leverage AI tools today, Hugo gathered a group of Corgan designers with varying levels of experience to experiment with AI image-generation tools, specifically DALL·E 2.
 This AI platform by OpenAI allows for users to input text prompts to either create new, realistic imagery or to edit existing images.
 Our goal was to see how designers built familiarity with the platform and leveraged the “edit image” tool on images of our Dallas office, making pointed design edits with singular or progressive text prompts to test how DALL·E 2 would visualize.
 To promote creative thinking, we provided prompts designers could mix and match including colorful, geometric, corrugated, bold, delicate, wave, overlay, interruption, and contrast.